ramonsramon/bar-ramon/content/cocktails/eggnog.md

 4. Shake for 15 seconds
 5. Remove small side of Boston Shaker, and fill small shaker up with ice
 6. Shake for 30 seconds
-7. Double strain into glass using the Hawthorne Strainer and fine mesh strainer
+7. Strain into glass using hawthorne strainer
 8. Garnish with freshly grated nutmeg
 9. Enjoy